-Bicycling is the most efficient (power output per distance covered) movement known; the second most efficient is the flight of the California Condor.
+Some claim bicycling to be the most efficient (power output per distance covered) movement known, and while that may be hard to prove, it’s certainly close to true.
 A cyclist using proper gearing and cadence can ride continuously for hours; top racing cyclists can average 25 MPH over hilly courses of 150 to 200 miles, and Race Across AMerica participants cross the country in about 8 days (and that includes all rest stops and sleep).
 These cyclists are in top physical condition, but it is proper use of the bicycle that allows them to accomplish these feats.

-Unfortunately, there are few places to find accurate information on the physiology and science of bicycling.
-Club cyclists introduce new club members to the collected wisdom of 100+ years of cycling experience, but the vast majority of recreational cyclists never join a club and therefore don’t have the benefit of this tutelage.
+Unfortunately, there are few places where people learn how to access this efficiency.
 They are taught “how to ride” by their parents–that is, how to sit on a bike seat and move the pedals–but they know little about how to use their bicycle effectively.
 They ride with cadence too low and gearing too high and get frustrated when they tire out quickly.
 Most people have the impression that cycling is hard work, because this kind of cycling is hard work and this kind of cycling is all they know.
 But proper cycling can be sustained for hours by anyone in reasonable physical condition.

 The two most important concepts are those of gearing and cadence (which are closely related).
 “Cadence” is a measure of pedal revolutions per minute, and the purpose of gearing is to keep cadence within a specified range.
 Just as a car’s gears are designed to keep the engine’s RPM between 2000 and 5000 (or whatever), your bike’s gears are designed to keep the engine’s RPM (that is, your cadence) between 70 and 100.
 Above 100 RPM you are wasting energy turning the pedals too fast, and below 70 RPM you will burn out your muscles and bonk.
 Low cadence is also the biggest cause of joint injuries on bikes; the added strain on tendons and ligaments, especially in the knee, is significant.